The Bankrate promise

 Free up money for other expenses

 Paying off your car loan is a big opportunity to make progress on other financial goals.
 If you keep the car you have and don’t take out another loan, you can put that money toward vacation savings, retirement funds or other debt.

 Key takeaway: Build extra room into your budget with several hundred dollars each month.

 Disadvantages of paying off a car loan early

-Prepayment penalties and less open accounts may impact your finances.
-So, while there are several pros to accelerating your auto loan payments, there are also some potential downsides to keep in mind.
+Prepayment penalties and closing accounts may impact your finances.
+While there are pros to accelerating your auto loan payments, there are also some potential downsides to keep in mind.

-Some lenders charge a penalty for paying off a car loan early or for making extra payments.
+Some lenders charge a penalty for paying off a car loan early or making extra payments.
 Check your loan contract to see if your lender has one.

 If your lender does charge a prepayment penalty, compare the cost to the potential savings you might get from accelerating your payoff schedule.
 If it’s too expensive, just continue paying down your loan on time — and put your extra money toward something else.